FilippTrigub/apaFin/README.md

 ### Configuration

 Before running the project for the first time, copy `config.yaml.dist` to `config.yaml`.
 The `urls` and `telegram` sections of the config file must be configured according to your requirements before the project will run.

+### Contributions

+This repo is a fork of the flathunter repo with adaptation for automatic application made by @PhilTrigu .